ARTBASEL 2020: the impact of Covid-19 on art galleries

-There is a post-confinement world, but not a post-coronavirus yet.
+There is a post-lockdown world, but not yet a post-coronavirus one.

-It's a world in which Covid-19 changed the way of understanding the world of art forever: exhibitions, fairs and art galleries were forced to close their doors and rethink their future in the short and long term.
+It is a world in which Covid-19 has changed the way of understanding the universe of art forever: exhibitions, fairs and art galleries have been forced to close their doors and rethink their future in the short and long term.

-Today, we review ARTBASEL's The ArtMarket Report 2020 on the impact of coronavirus on art galleries.
-We also analyze the direction that this specialized sector is taking to face such a complex and transformative moment as the one we are currently experiencing.
+Today, we look at ARTBASEL's report, The ArtMarket Report 2020 on the impact of the coronavirus on art galleries.
+We also analyze the orientation that this specialized sector is taking to face a moment as complex and transformative as the one we are experiencing.

-This means that emerging artists and galleries, but also established ones, are trying to break through a crisis of great magnitude worldwide.
-The future of contemporary art is uncertain at the moment although this does not mean that practical solutions are being interrupted since, as we will see later, the sector is quite active in formulating solutions.
+This means that artists and emerging galleries, but also established ones, are trying to break out of a crisis of great global magnitude.
+The future of contemporary art is uncertain at the moment although this does not mean that practical solutions are being stopped since, as we will see later, the sector is very active in formulating solutions.

 ARTBASEL and UBS Global: The ArtMarket Report 2020